 Although Dr. Tucker enjoyed his veterinary training at Iowa State University, his favorite part of becoming a veterinarian is interacting with clients, guiding them through any difficulties, and providing gold-standard medicine.
 Dr. Tucker’s special interests are surgery and internal medicine.
 He can guide you and your best friend through a knee surgery or a challenging case of diabetes.
 His constant goal is for your pet to be happy, pain-free, and as comfortable as possible.

-During Dr. Tucker’s free time he enjoys rock climbing and other outdoor activities.
+During Dr. Tucker’s free time, he enjoys rock climbing, backpacking, kayaking, and other outdoor activities.
 He hopes to become a volunteer track coach for students in the area.
 As a collegiate runner for a Division 1 school, fitness and competition have always been one of his passions.
 During his athletic career, he had the opportunity to compete at dozens of stadiums in 17 different states!
 He credits the dedication he learned from athletics for helping him keep focused on his education, work, and family life.